HOME > DESSERTS > WAFFLES & PANCAKES & CREPES

-These simple chocolate crêpes are ideal for breakfast, brunch of dessert and every time they are a special treat.
+These simple crêpes are ideal for breakfast, brunch of dessert and every time they are a special treat.
 Serving ideas are endless, from whipped cream and some fresh fruits, Nuttella and hazelnuts, lemon curd or white chocolate ganache.
 You can just sprinkle them with some freshly grated lemon zest and you have amazing delicious dessert.

 Try also our recipe for the pumpkin crêpes, treat with a winter vibe!

 This webpage contains affiliate links.
 Please read our disclosure policy.

 More simple desserts

 Classic French crêpes are so easy to make

 Classic French crêpes are one of the most easiest dessert to make.
 For them you basically need just a few simple ingredients, which once combined result in delicious sweets that can be turned into amazing dessert with various toppings.

 French crêpes serving ideas:

 WITHOUT ADDED SUGAR

 Save up to 40%!!!